 9. Save some searches

 Similar to Lists, Saved Searches let users organize their content, but do it based on a specific topic rather than on specific users.
 Saved searches work exactly like they sound.
 You find a topic of interest or relevance to your business, search for it in Twitter’s “Discover” tab, and then save it for future reference.
 After saving it, you can easily go back and see results as they appear in real-time.

 10. Connect your touch points

-A recent study found that 80.5% of small business websites do not link to social media networks.
+A study found that 80.5% of small business websites do not link to social media networks.
 Please do not make this mistake.
 Connecting your website to your Twitter profile will help drive traffic and organically build your social following.
 You’ll also want to make sure you’re inserting a link into your email newsletter with a strong call-to-action.

 Don’t forget to have a plan!

 Let’s rewind quickly to the point when you first decided to sign up and log on to Twitter.

 What were you trying to accomplish?
 Were you looking to drive more business?
 Increase brand awareness?
 Establish yourself as an expert in your industry?

 Just being on Twitter won’t be enough to accomplish those goals—even if you follow these 10 steps to getting started.
 What will allow you to achieve those goals is having a social strategy about the way you plan to engage on Twitter, the type of content you want to share, and the milestones you hope to achieve.